Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Introduction

-We answer both questions completely.
-In particular, we answer {\bf Q1} by showing that the principal's optimal utility converges \emph{exactly} to $\Vst$, and {\bf Q2} by giving a general approach for obtaining a fine-grained any-time notion of calibration, {that is} \emph{of independent interest}, and further specializing it to games.
+We answer {\bf Q2} by introducing a general approach for obtaining a fine-grained, anytime notion of calibration with polynomial dependence on the number of strategies.
+This approach is of independent interest.
+We then specialize it to the setting of calibration in games.

-Before we delve into the details of our contributions, we highlight two key aspects of our results.
-First, \emph{calibration} is a common property of forecasting procedures shared by many algorithms, not any one particular algorithm defining the agent's behavior.
-Despite not constraining the agent to any particular algorithm, our answer to {\bf Q1} shows that the principal can meaningfully converge to $\Vstr$, which is the value she could have achieved in a single-shot game had she known the agent's utility.
-Second, our definition and results immediately apply to two important Stackelberg settings; Stackelberg Security Games~\citep{Tambe12,balcan2015commitment,Haghtalab2022LearningIS} and strategic classification~\citep{dong2018strategic}.
-As such, we obtain the first results for learning against calibrated agents in these settings too.

-\textbf{Our Contributions.~} Our work contributes two concepts of independent interest (\Cref{sec:model}): First, \emph{CSGs} that directly generalize the standard model of repeated SGs.
-Second, a notion of calibration, termed \emph{adaptive calibration}.
-This notion which draws inspiration from \emph{adaptive regret bounds} in online learning, provides fine-grained calibration guarantees for adversarial sequences.

-Beyond the introduction of these models, we address an important property of CSGs in our answer to {\bf Q1}.
-We show that the principal's optimal utility in CSGs converges to $\Vst$, nothing more or less, in games with \emph{finite} (\Cref{sec:learning-algos}) or \emph{continuous} (\Cref{sec:continuous}) actions spaces.
-Note that $\Vst$ is a benchmark that gives both players more power: the principal knows the agent's utility and the agent observes the principal's strategy.
-We find it somewhat surprising then that the optimal achievable principal utility in CSGs, in which both players work with significantly less knowledge, converges to $\Vst$ exactly.

-As for our newly introduced notion of adaptive calibration (\Cref{sec:algos-adaptive-calibration}), we provide an answer to {\bf Q2} by giving a general approach for creating adaptively calibrated forecasting algorithms.
-This shows that adaptive calibration is not just an abstract notion, rather, it is natural property with deep roots in the theory of online learning.
-Indeed, to obtain these results we draw inspirations from recent advances in the multicalibration literature \citep{haghtalab2023unifying} regarding simulating no-regret and best-response dynamics and the sleeping experts problem setting which has been a staple of the online learning literature \citep{blum1997empirical,freund1997using}.
-Furthermore, we specialize our approach for strategic settings by showing how standard calibration concepts (such as ``binning function'') can be adapted to account for the best-responses of the agent.
+To address the efficiency challenge, we provide a meaningful and efficiently achievable relaxation of calibration in CSGs by conditioning on \emph{best-response regions} rather than individual points.
+This relaxation avoids the exponential dependence on the dimensionality of the principal's strategy space and yields the \emph{first} efficiently achievable relaxation of calibration in games with a statistical rate that depends only on the number of the agent's actions\footnote{{This also yields the first efficiently achievable calibration notion that guarantees the agent incurs no \emph{swap regret} \citep{blum2007external,hart2000simple} when making decisions by best responding to the calibrated forecasts.
+Since the preliminary version of this work, \citet{noarovhigh} have extended this perspective to handle arbitrary conditioning events beyond the best-response regions of two-player games.}}.